ciips-code/aiotp/README.md

 ## Purpose

 The platform was created to address the healthcare access challenges faced by remote and underserved populations.
-By leveraging and adapting open-source components such as [OpenEMR](https://www.open-emr.org)and [Jitsi](https://jitsi.org), the platform provides a secure, scalable, and reliable telehealth solution.
+By leveraging and adapting open-source components such as [OpenEMR](https://www.open-emr.org) and [Jitsi](https://jitsi.org), the platform provides a secure, scalable, and reliable telehealth solution.
 Initially, the platform includes an Electronic Medical Record (EMR) module and a Telehealth module, which can be deployed jointly or independently.
 The ongoing development aims to expand the platform's functionality and interoperability with other systems through standard interfaces.

 ## Key Features